clover/codelab-remote-pay-cloud/README.md

 Expiration date: Any date in the future
 ```

 This card number should pay for half of the `amount`.
 Tap **Yes** on the Clover device and finish the transaction.
 The POS recognizes the partial auth and initiates a new `SaleRequest` for the remaining balance.
-Use the test card to finish the transaction
+Use the test card to finish the transaction.

 ## Additional Resources